Medical expert of the article

 Incapacity |

-Congenital hypothyroidism is a serious pathology of the endocrine system, which without timely medical care threatens with numerous complications and deterioration of the quality of life.
-In severe forms of the disease, disability is a necessary measure to alleviate the patient’s condition and improve the quality of his life.
+Congenital hypothyroidism is a serious pathology of the endocrine system, which without timely medical care threatens numerous complications and deterioration in the quality of life.
+In severe forms of the disease, disability is a necessary measure to alleviate the patient's condition and improve his quality of life.